 First, let’s define conjunction

-Before we delve into the different conjunction types and examples, let's first understand the fundamental definition of a conjunction.
+First off, what does the word conjunction mean?
+Before we delve into the different conjunction types and examples, let's first establish the fundamental definition of a conjunction.

-In grammar, a conjunction is one of the eight parts of speech in the English language.
-Its main job is to link parts of a sentence so ideas connect clearly.
+Conjunctions in english grammar are one of the eight parts of speech.
+Their main job is to link parts of a sentence so ideas connect clearly through the English language.

 What is a Conjunction Definition Examples Part of speech